FaceCloak: Learning to Protect Face Templates: EXPERIMENTS AND ANALYSIS

-\textbf{Demographic attribute protection.} PolyProtect can leak sensitive attributes~\cite{Poly_FE} and need homomorphic encryption for user privacy.
-We test how \textsc{FaceCloak} performs when a neural network tries to extract demographic (gender) information from our cloaks (protected templates).
+\textbf{Demographic attribute protection.} PolyProtect can leak sensitive attributes~\cite{Poly_FE} and require homomorphic encryption for user privacy.
+We test whether \textsc{FaceCloak}-based protected templates divulge demographic (gender) information.
+Note that \textsc{FaceCloak} is designed to be a template protection scheme, and not as a de-identification method for suppressing soft biometrics.
 We first train a 2-layer fully connected network (64$\rightarrow$32$\rightarrow$1) followed by ReLU and sigmoid activations, respectively.
-We train the network on a subset of cloaks generated from the LFW dataset ($\sim$3,200) and test on a disjoint set of cloaks ($\sim$1,400) such that they are balanced in terms of gender distribution.
-We use DeepFace to extract ground-truth gender labels.
-We train the network using Adam optimization for 100 epochs and use Binary Cross Entropy loss.
-We achieve \textbf{48.4\% gender prediction accuracy} (close to random chance=50\%).
-This shows that our method is capable of suppressing sensitive demographic attributes successfully.
+We train the network on a subset of cloaks generated from the LFW dataset ($\sim$3,200) and test on a disjoint set of cloaks ($\sim$1,400) such that they are evenly distributed across gender.
+We use DeepFace to extract ground-truth gender labels, and train the network using Adam optimization for 100 epochs with Binary Cross Entropy loss.
+We achieve \textbf{48.4\% gender prediction accuracy} (close to random chance=50\%), showing, our capability of of successfully suppressing sensitive demographic attributes.